Mendasp/NS2Plus/README.md

 ========================================
 - No more file overwrites, the mod works only with the entry system
 - Phase Gates now show destination in Minimal Nameplates settings (chud_minnps)
-- You can now switch the official low lights setting with the NSL lights, also disables holograms (chud_lowlights)
+- You can now switch the official low lights setting with the NSL lights (chud_lowlights)
 - New option to disable ambient sounds (chud_ambient), and added console command to remove them at any point in the game (stopsound)
-- Minimal particles (chud_particles) now also removes map cinematics, like in NSL maps
+- Minimal particles (chud_particles) now also removes map cinematics and holograms, like in NSL maps
 - Removed "Objective completed" sound that still played if you had Waypoints disabled (chud_wps)
 - Removed "Upgrade complete" sound that still played even with Unlock alerts disabled (chud_unlocks)
 - Minimal particles additions: